HerbCaudill/crdx/README.md

 ## Why

+A CRDT (conflict-free replicated datatype) is ...
+TODO

 For many peer-to-peer applications, a generic JSON-based CRDT like [Automerge](https://github.com/automerge/automerge) or [Yjs](https://github.com/yjs/yjs) is a good solution for creating data structures that can reliably stay in sync.